cryptomator/docs/source/security/architecture.rst

 When traversing directories, the directory ID of a given subdirectory is processed in four steps to determine the storage path inside the vault:

-#. encrypting the directory ID using `AES-SIV <https://tools.ietf.org/html/rfc5297>`_ in order to encrypt directory hierarchies,
+#.
+Encrypting the directory ID using `AES-SIV <https://tools.ietf.org/html/rfc5297>`_ in order to encrypt directory hierarchies.
-#. creating a SHA1 hash of the encrypted directory ID in order to get a uniform length,
+#.
+Creating a SHA1 hash of the encrypted directory ID in order to get a uniform length.
-#. encoding the hash with Base32 to get a string of printable chars, and finally
+#.
+Encoding the hash with Base32 to get a string of printable chars.
-#. constructing the directory path out of the Base32-encoded hash.
+#.
+Constructing the directory path out of the Base32-encoded hash.

 .. code-block:: console